lisa-lumos/Redshift/01-intro.md

 Your client application interacts only with the leader node.
 The compute nodes are transparent to external applications.

-It parses and develops execution plans to carry out database operations, aka, the series of steps necessary to obtain results for complex queries.
-Based on the execution plan, the leader node compiles code, distributes the compiled code to the compute nodes, and assigns a portion of the data to each compute node.
+The leader node parses/develops execution plans, aka, the series of steps to obtain results for complex queries.
+Based on the execution plan, the leader node compiles code, distributes to the compute nodes, and assigns a portion of the data to each compute node.

-The leader node distributes SQL statements to the compute nodes only when a query references tables that are stored on the compute nodes.
+The leader node distributes SQL statements to the compute nodes, only when a query references tables that are stored on the compute nodes.
 All other queries run exclusively on the leader node.

+For RA3, each node still only owns its shard of the table.
+The difference is that the shard can spill beyond the local SSD into S3.
+If a node needs blocks that aren't cached locally, it fetches them from S3 - but only for its portion of the table.

 The compute nodes run the compiled code and send intermediate results back to the leader node for final aggregation.